Fred-Reis/challenge_backEnd-05_GoStack-v2/README.md

 ## 💡 About Challenge:

-In this challenge, construction began on the API that will serve as a front-end server and mobile application in the future.
+In this challenge, new features and improvements were implemented in the [previous project](https://github.com/Fred-Reis/challenge_backEnd-04_GoStack-v2):

-Some concepts of SOLID and software architecture were applied.
+- Database integration;
+- TypeOrm to creation and management of tables in the database;
+- Upload csv files;
+- New routes to delete transactions, and create new transactions to CSV files;
+-

 ## 📐 Architecture:

-In this project, two routes were created divided into a project structure that removes all liability from the route file, such as business rules and data validation.
+In this project, the concept of dividing the project structure was improved, which removes all responsibility for route files, such as business rules and data validation.
 A structure with models, repositories and services was used to divide the tasks.
+New folders have been created to separate the error class and configs.

 Folder's structure: